Optimizing Your URLs, Page Titles, and Meta Descriptions

 There is a specific science to writing proper URLs, page title tags, and meta descriptions.
 It takes a lot of practice until this becomes second nature.
 If your website could benefit from updates URLs, page titles, and/or meta descriptions but you’re not confident in your abilities to do so, consider reaching out to the team at 9Sail.

-9Sail is a search marketing firm that combines search engine optimization and pay-per-click management to help businesses solve their issues with lead generation, brand awareness, reputation building and management, and more.
+9Sail is a search marketing firm that combines search engine optimization and pay-per-click ads management to help contractors and law firms solve their issues with lead generation, brand awareness, reputation building and management, and more.

 If you’d like to learn more about how the 9Sail team can help you with ongoing optimization or a one-off project, please click here to fill out a contact form.
 We can’t wait to hear from you!